 What is venlafaxine?

 Venlafaxine is used to treat severe depression, anxiety disorder or panic disorder.
 It is one of a group of medicines known as serotonin-noradrenaline reuptake inhibitors (SNRIs).
 It is believed that SNRIs work by increasing the activity of certain chemicals working in our brains called neurotransmitters.
 These pass signals from one brain cell to another.
 Although we don’t know for certain, the neurotransmitters that are most likely to be involved in depression and some other conditions are thought to be serotonin and noradrenaline.
 Read more about antidepressants.
-In New Zealand, venlafaxine is available as tablets and capsules.
+In New Zealand, venlafaxine is available as capsules.

 - The dose of venlafaxine will be different for different people.
 Your doctor will usually start you on a low dose and if you need to, will increase your dose slowly.
 This allows your body to get used to the medicine and reduces side effects.